-My first dive ~25 years ago.
+My first dive ~25 years ago on our honeymoon in Hawaii.
 We signed some paperwork, sat in the surf for 15min with the instructor and then off we went.
 Looking back...probably not a great idea.
 Never dove again until....

 I spent my first summer of diving at Three Oaks Recreational Area in Crystal Lake, IL getting more comfortable and learning new skills.